Roxie-32/laravel-notifications/README.md

     use Illuminate\Support\Facades\Auth;
 ```

-Add a  `_construct()` method to declare the auth middleware which allows only authenticated users to make deposit.
+Add a  `_construct()` method to declare the `auth` middleware, which allows only authenticated users to make a deposit.

 ```php
      public function __construct()